KinesteX/AI-Fitness-SDK/PWA-KinesteX/README.md

 # README for Git

-This guide will walk you through the installation and configuration of the WebView component for integrating KinesteX workouts into your app.
+This guide will walk you through the installation and configuration of the WebView component for integrating KinesteX plans and workouts into your app.

 ## Configuration